 The National Corn Growers Association and BASF Corporation will again award five $1,000 scholarships to undergraduate and graduate students pursuing a degree in an agriculture-related field.

-Scholarship recipients will be selected in early 2014.
-Recipients and a parent or guardian will enjoy travel and lodging to attend the 2014 Commodity Classic in San Antonio, Texas, to be recognized at the NCGA Banquet and have the opportunity to learn more about modern agriculture.
+Scholarship recipients will be selected in early 2015.
+Recipients and a parent or guardian will enjoy travel and lodging to attend the 2015 Commodity Classic in Phoenix, Arizona, to be recognized at the NCGA Banquet and have the opportunity to learn more about modern agriculture.

-This is the seventh year for the partnership between BASF and NCGA.
+This is the eighth year for the partnership between BASF and NCGA.

 Complete details and a scholarship application click here.